farque65/ad-skipper/README.md

 ---

-Thank you for contributing to Ad Skipper!
+Thank you for contributing to Skipper!
 Together, we can improve the browsing experience for everyone.